gap-system/gap/README.md

 [downloads page](https://www.gap-system.org/Releases/index.html).
 For installation instructions see [here](https://www.gap-system.org/Download/install.html).

-You can compile the current development version of GAP from this repository by the following two commands
+You can compile the current development version of GAP from this repository.
+For this to work, the following dependencies need to be installed first:
+* GNU automake >= 1.11 (we recommend using version 1.14 or later)
+* GNU autoconf >= 2.69
+* GNU libtool >= 2.4.2
+* GNU Multiple Precision Arithmetic Library (GMP)
+*

+To build GAP, enter the following commands:
 ```
+# ./autogen.sh
 # ./configure
 # make
 ```